COVID-19 testing and case definition

 - Fever OR chills in the absence of an alternative diagnosis that explains the clinical presentation* OR

-- Acute respiratory infection (e.g. cough, sore throat, shortness of breath, runny nose, loss of smell or loss of taste).
+- Acute respiratory infection (e.g. cough, sore throat, shortness of breath, runny nose, loss or change in sense of smell or taste).**

 *Clinical discretion applies; consider potential for co-infection (e.g. SARS-CoV-2 and influenza).